-I placed the legs on the trimmed off pieces of shiplap to try to minimize the amount of paint on the garage floor.
-(From this project, anyway.
+I placed the legs on the trimmed off pieces of ship lap to try to minimize the amount of paint on the garage floor. (minimize from this project, anyway.
 Ha.)

 I sealed it with a clear coat by Rustoleum, meant to be used with chalk paint.
-So far I have used this on an giant ‘80s entertainment center, two desks, a small cabinet, and now this table.
+So far I have used this 30 ounce can of matte clear coat on a giant ‘80s entertainment center, two desks, a small cabinet, and now this table.
 It really lasts, and has a durable finish so far.

 After it dried for several hours (We do live in the desert, so drying time is minimal), it was ready to go!
 This was a pretty easy project if you have the tools to cut the planks to size, and if you don’t, the crew at Home Depot will usually cut it for you (measure twice!).

-Now we have a coffee table that has a little more substance in our family room, which is perfect since we need lots of seating, and now our farmhouse kitchen-to-coffee table can accommodate multiple peopl, instead of being so close to one couch and not being able to reach from the other couch or chairs.
+Now we have a coffee table that has a little more substance in our family room, which is perfect since we need lots of seating Now our farmhouse kitchen-to-coffee table can accommodate multiple people, instead of having a coffee table that didn’t really fill the area to reach the other couch or chairs.
 Hubs asked me what I thought of it.
 I said I love it, it’s the farmhouse feel I was looking for at a super reasonable price.
 I told Hubs all I need now are new couches and new pillows. 😉

 1. It was a free kitchen table.